Strictly atomic modules in definable categories: Abstract

 \section{Abstract}

-{If ${\cal D}$ is a definable category then it may contain no nonzero finitely presented modules but, by a result of Makkai, there is a $\varinjlim$-generating set of strictly ${\cal D}$-atomic modules.
-These modules share some key properties of finitely presented modules.
+{If ${\cal D}$ is a definable category then it may contain no nonzero finitely presented objects but, by a result of Makkai, there is a $\varinjlim$-generating set of strictly ${\cal D}$-atomic modules in ${\cal D}$.
+These modules share some key properties with finitely presented modules.

 We consider these modules in general and then in the case that ${\cal D}$ is the category of modules of some fixed irrational slope over a tubular algebra.}